Sieboldianus/TagMaps/docs/user-guide/jupyter-examples.md

 #%autoreload tagmaps
 ```

+This is only necessary if you installed tagmaps with `python setup.py develop --no-deps` (e.g.)

-Load the TagMaps package, which will serve as a base for filtering, cleaning and processing noisy social media data
+Load the TagMaps package, which will serve as a base for filtering, cleaning and processing noisy social media data:

 ```python
 from tagmaps import TagMaps